-If you are in a bar in Korea and everybody raises their glass, do you know what to say?
-Whether it is with co-workers, friends, or if you are on a date, knowing how to say cheers in Korean will help you make friends quickly and will help you enjoy your time in Korea.
+If you are in a bar in South Korea and everybody raises their glass, do you know what to say?
+“Cheers” in Korean, of course!

 We’ve included a FREE PDF version of this lesson you can take with you on the go.
 Check it out below:

-The word 건배 (geonbae) literally means ’empty glass’, so is similar to the expression ‘bottom’s up’.
+The word for “cheers” in the Korean language is 건배 (geonbae).
+This means “empty glass,” so is similar to the expression “bottom’s up.”

-Japanese and Chinese speakers will notice the similarities between this word and the word for ‘cheers’ in those languages (‘ganbei’ in Chinese and ‘kanpai’ in Japanese).
+Japanese and Chinese speakers will notice the similarities between this word and the word for “cheers” in those languages (the Chinese word “ganbei” and the Japanese word “kanpai”).
 This is because the word is based on Chinese characters.
-Remembering the meaning of these characters can help you learn words quickly when your Korean reaches an intermediate level.
+Remembering the meaning of these characters can help you learn Korean words quickly when your Korean reaches an intermediate level.

 May I propose a toast?